-This estate planning form allows you to leave detailed information about your pets so your pet guardian can properly care for them if you become incapacitated or pass away.
-Instructions on how to complete this estate planning form are included.
+This page features a Letter to Pet Guardian Form that may be used in estate planning.
+Our Pet Guardian Form allows you to leave detailed information about your pets so your pet guardian can properly care for them if you become incapacitated or pass away.
+Instructions on how to complete this free estate planning form are shown below.

 Completing our Pet Guardian Form is not a substitute for making an estate plan.
 You still need to execute a valid will, power of attorney, health care directives, and possibly an estate planning trust, depending on your objectives.
 The Pet Guardian Form is an additional document you would leave for your designated pet guardian in addition to executing estate planning documents.

 For information on how to make an estate plan that will ensure your pets are taken care of in your absence, refer to our free

 As part of making sure everything is in order to ensure your pets and other animals receive food, water, shelter, and veterinary care if something happens to you, it is a good idea to write a